 Our business depends on the successful development, regulatory approval and commercialization of our medicines and other drug candidates we may develop.
-We have invested a significant portion of our efforts and financial resources in the development of our medicines and drug candidates.
-The success of our medicines and drug candidates depends on several factors, including:
+We have invested a significant portion of our efforts and financial resources in the

-- successful enrollment in, and completion of, clinical trials, as well as completion of preclinical studies; - favorable safety and efficacy data from our clinical trials and other studies; - receipt of regulatory approvals; - the performance by contract research organizations (CROs) or other third parties we may retain of their duties to us in a manner that complies with our protocols and applicable laws and that protects the integrity of the resulting data; - obtaining and maintaining patent, trade secret and other intellectual property protection and regulatory exclusivity; - ensuring that we do not infringe, misappropriate or otherwise violate the valid patent, trade secret or other intellectual property rights of third parties; - successfully launching our medicines and drug candidates, if and when approved; - obtaining favorable reimbursement from third-party payors for our medicines and drug candidates, if and when approved; - competition with other products; - continued acceptable safety profile following regulatory approval; and - manufacturing or obtaining sufficient supplies of our medicines, drug candidates and any competitor drug products that may be necessary for use in clinical trials for evaluation of our drug candidates and commercialization of our medicines.
+- successful enrollment in, and completion of, clinical trials, as well as completion of preclinical studies; - favorable safety and efficacy data from our clinical trials and other studies; - · receipt of regulatory approvals; - the performance by contract research organizations ("CROs") or other third parties we may retain of their duties to us in a manner that complies with our protocols and applicable laws and that protects the integrity of the resulting data; - obtaining and maintaining patent, trade secret and other intellectual property protection and regulatory exclusivity; - ensuring that we do not infringe, misappropriate or otherwise violate the valid patent, trade secret or other intellectual property rights of third parties; - successfully launching our medicines and drug candidates, if and when approved; - obtaining favorable reimbursement from third-party payors for our medicines and drug candidates, if and when approved; - competition with other products; - continued acceptable safety profile following regulatory approval; and - manufacturing or obtaining sufficient supplies of our medicines, drug candidates and any competing drug products that may be necessary for use in clinical trials for evaluation of our drug candidates and commercialization of our medicines.